-I’m 46 years old (as of this writing May 2010) and after two years of thinking, dreaming, and researching I made the decision, in July 2009, to follow my dream of world travel.
-I’ve wanted to travel for as long as I can remember – at least as far back as Junior High School (yeah yeah I’m surprised I can remember back that far too).
+I’m 46 years old (as of this writing, May 2010) and after two years of thinking, dreaming, and researching I made the decision, in July 2009, to follow my dream of world travel.
+I’ve wanted to travel for as long as I can remember – at least as far back as Junior High School.
 I used to dream about all the places I would go as soon as I was old enough to get away.

 When the kids were 18 months & 4 we moved from Southern California to Knoxville, Tennessee.
 On March 17, Saint Patrick’s Day, we celebrated being in Tennessee 20 years.
 Throughout the kids’ lives, the three of us have traveled a lot.
 We’ve been all over the USA literally by plane, train & automobile.
 (Amtrak is an amazing way to travel the country).
 We have camped up and down the east coast, cruised the Caribbean and played in Mexico.

 I earned a B.A. in Speech Communication from the University of Tennessee .
 In 1994 I took several classes at the Universita de Urbino in Urbino, Italy.
 I decided to go several weeks early to Italy by way of London so I could travel some of Western Europe.
-I visited in the following countries:
+As of this writing I visited in the following countries:

 - Puerto Rico